madhur/madhur.github.com/_posts/2020-02-08-incrementally-route-traffic-newer-version-service.markdown

 Our proxy server was based on node.js

-After evaluatin several algorithms to generate hash based on user id, such as [Base64](https://en.wikipedia.org/wiki/Base64), [MD5](https://en.wikipedia.org/wiki/MD5).
+After evaluating several algorithms to generate hash based on user id, such as [Base64](https://en.wikipedia.org/wiki/Base64), [MD5](https://en.wikipedia.org/wiki/MD5).
 I finally zeroed out on [CRC32 algorithm](https://en.wikipedia.org/wiki/Cyclic_redundancy_check).

 The simple reason being that output of CRC32 is a simple 32 bit integer which can be easily converted to a percentage value and the performance of crc32 being the fastest among all.